GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Should array indices start at 0 or 1?
-My compromise of 0.5 was rejected without, I thought, proper consideration.
+> ### They were saying computers deal with numbers.
+This was absolutely nonsense.
+Computers deal with arbitrary information of any kind.
 >
-> ~ *Stan Kelly-Bootle*
+> ~ *Ted Nelson*

 ---
 ## 🏎 Quick Facts